tlehman/tobilehman.com/content/posts/black-lives-matter/index.md

 </div>

 <div class="green-note">
 UPDATE (2020-07-15) The founder of a website <a href="https://fivefifths.co/">FiveFifths</a> pointed me to this new directory of Black-owned businesses, news and interviews.
-It's an eawesome project!
-I love the name too, provocative and proud, I am bookmarking it.
+It's an awesome project!
+I love the name too, provocative and proud.
+I am bookmarking it.
 </div>